|Date Of Birth||01/08/1936 (81)|

 |Place Of Birth||Porth|

-Ray Cheney was born in Porth in the Rhondda.
-He showed exceptional all round sporting abilities and played football at Ton Pentre FC.
-He also played Welsh Youth soccer, winning an international youth cap at centre forward and attracted the attention of Tottenham Hotspur FC.
+Ray Cheney was born in Porth in 1936.
+He showed exceptional all round sporting abilities and played football at Ton Pentre.
+As a soccer player he represented Welsh Youth, winning an international youth cap at centre forward and being good enough to attract the attention of Tottenham Hotspur.

 Click on a season for a match by match breakdown.